 Click "Play" to Listed the Article

 Seeing small roaches in your home might not feel like something to panic about.
 However, there is more to panic about when you start seeing these tiny roaches.
-They are normally a sign of a roach infestation in your home, that needs to be dealt with as soon as possible.
+They are normally a sign of a roach infestation in your home, that needs to be dealt with as soon as possible by calling cockroach exterminator Toronto.
 Just like smoke signifies fire, having small roaches in your house signifies a colony.
 In case this is ignored, the colony could grow exponentially to uncontrollable levels.
 You don’t need to panic, in this piece we will explain everything you need to do to win the battle against small cockroaches.

 How do baby cockroaches look like?